influxdata/community-templates/thing_network/README.md

-This template requires an account with Thing Network Community.
+This template requires an account with the Thing Network Community.
 Make one [here](https://eu1.cloud.thethings.network/console/).

 ### Quick Install